mobily-enterprises/jsonreststores/README.md

         {
           type: 'lookup',
           localField: 'managerId',
-          layer: 'managers',
+          store: 'managers',
-          layerField: 'id'
         }
       ],
     });
     var managersCars = new ManagersCars();

+    JsonRestStores.init();
+    managers.protocolListen( 'HTTP', { app: app } );;
     managersCars.protocolListen( 'HTTP', { app: app } );;

 This is an example where using JsonRestStores really shines: when you use `GET` to fetch a manager, the object's attribute `manager._children.managersCars` will be an array of all cars joined to that manager.
 Also, when you use `GET` to fetch a car, the object's attribute `car._children.managerId` will be an object representing the correct manager.
-This is immensely useful in web applications, as it saves tons of HTTP calls for lookups.
+This is immensely useful in web applications, as it saves tons of HTTP calls for lookups. **NOTE**: The child's store's `extrapolateDoc()` and `prepareBeforeSend()` methods _will_ be called on the child's data (as you would expect).
+Keep in mind that when those methods are being called on bested data, `request.nested` will be set to true.

+Note that in `nested` objects the store names are passed as _strings_, rather than objects; this is important: in this very example, you can see `store: 'managersCars',` as a nested store, but at that point `managersCars` hasn't been declared yet.
+The store names in `nested` will be resolved later, by the `JsonRestStores.init()` function, using JsonRestStores' registry for the lookup.
+This is why it's crucial to run `JsonRestStores.init()` only when _all_ of your stores have been created (and are therefore in the registry).

 Fetching of nested data is achieved by SimpleDbLayerMixin by using [SimpleDbLayer's nesting abilities](https://github.com/mercmobily/simpledblayer#automatic-loading-of-children-joins), which you should check out.
+If you do check it out, you will see strong similarities between JsonRestStores' `nested` parameter and `SimpleDbLayer`.
+If you have used nested parameters in SimpleDbLayer, then you easily see that  JsonRestStores will simply make sure that the required attribute for `nested` entries are there; for each `nested` entry it will add a `layer` property (based on the store's own `collectionName`) and a `layerField` property (based on the store's own `idProperty`).

 # Naming conventions for stores